 - Insect Production (or insect farming) involves breeding, incubation, insect growth management, insect feed preparation and separation, and any other step necessary for insect production.
-The unit of certification includes the entire production site, including ancillary and any activities ongoing on-site at the time of certification. - Industrial processing refers to any operation that transforms the insect production output into a feed or food product or intermediary product.
+The unit of certification includes the entire production site, including ancillary facilities and any activities ongoing on-site at the time of certification. - Industrial processing refers to any operation that physically and chemically transforms the insect production output into a feed or food product or intermediary product.